-Research Lead: Jean Daniel M. Saphores
+Research Team: Jean Daniel M. Saphores (lead), Monica Ramirez-Ibarra

 UC Campus(es): UC Irvine

 Problem Statement: Port operations require a large number of diesel engines to power trucks, trains, ships, and cargo-handling equipment.
 Diesel engines contribute to vast amounts of air pollution that impairs the health of those residing or working in proximity to ports.
 Further, diesel exhaust emissions contribute substantially to regional air pollution.
 For years, traffic operations along highways have disproportionately burdened low-income and minority communities in the form of exposure to air pollutants and their associated health impacts.
 To address this issue, improved traffic safety and air quality are the primary objectives of the I-710 corridor project, a freeway improvement project along the I-710 freeway in Los Angeles County between Ocean Boulevard and State Route 60 (SR-60), which covers approximately 18 miles of the I-710.